 As is the case at present, the university's conduct process proceeds without waiting for adjudication of any civil or criminal charges to be completed.

 The goal of the response to a first complaint is to encourage students and neighbors to work out differences so as to not have a situation escalate.

 For initial complaints about a given address, student or group of students, the Community Engagement Manager will gather information from neighbors regarding the issue and prepare an intake report to be kept on file.
-The report is sent to the offices of Off-Campus Student Services and the Dean of Students, and a letter to each of the identified students is prepared.
+The report is sent to the Director of Residence Life, and a letter to each of the identified students is prepared.
 The letter will require students to make an appointment within seven working days with the Director of Residence Life and Off-Campus Student Services.
-This will serve an an opportunity for the Director and student(s) to formulate a plan of action to address the documented issues and or concerns.
+This will serve as an opportunity for the Director and student(s) to formulate a plan of action to address the documented issues and or concerns.

 Multiple calls about a given incident will be grouped into a single notification letter.

-If a second formal complaint is filed, the Community Engagement Manager will send a report to the Assistant Dean of Students and the Director of Residence Life and Off-Campus Student Services.
-The Assistant Dean, after reviewing the history of complaints for the given address, student or group of students, will determine if the second complaint constitutes a minor or major violation of the Student Integrity Code.
+If a second formal complaint is filed, the Community Engagement Manager will send a report to the Director of Residence Life and the Director of Student Conduct.
+The Director of Student Conduct, after reviewing the history of complaints for the given address, student or group of students, will determine if the second complaint constitutes a minor or major violation of the Student Integrity Code.
 If appropriate, students will be required to appear before the university's Honor Court or the Integrity Code Board for a disciplinary process.